-This Backbone anonymous survey is designed to find out victim-survivors’ thoughts on stopping-violence programmes and interventions designed for people who use violence.
-The survey is open to women, who are 16+, live in Aotearoa New Zealand and have experienced family violence.
-The survey closes 14 September 2025.
+This Backbone anonymous survey was designed to find out victim-survivors’ thoughts on stopping-violence programmes and interventions designed for people who use violence.
+The survey was open to women, who are 16+, live in Aotearoa New Zealand and have experienced family violence.
+The survey closed 14 September 2025.

 The survey project has two aims: